javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ### Function Declaration

+Till now, we only observed variables.
+Now enter Function Declarations.

-Function Declarations are special.
-Unlike `let` variables, they are processed not when the execution reaches them, but when a Lexical Environment is created.
-For the global Lexical Environment, it means the moment when the script is started.
+**Unlike `let` variables, they are fully initialized not when the execution reaches them, but earlier, when a Lexical Environment is created.**

+For top-level functions, it means the moment when the script is started.

 That is why we can call a function declaration before it is defined.